gardener/documentation/website/documentation/getting-started/observability/components.md

 ### Vali Logs via Plutono

 Vali is our logging solution.
-In order to access the logs provided by Vali first log into Plutono as describe [here](https://gardener.cloud/docs/getting-started/observability/components/#logging-into-Plutono).
+In order to access the logs provided by Vali, you need to:

+1. Log into Plutono, as described [here](https://gardener.cloud/docs/getting-started/observability/components/#logging-into-Plutono).

-Then click on Explore which is depicted as the little compass symbol.
-See the red arrow in the next picture for where to click:
+2. Choose `Explore`, which is depicted as the little compass symbol:

  ![](images/explore_loki.png)

-Then select `Vali` at the top left as shown here:
+3. Select `Vali` at the top left, as shown here:

 ![](./images/select_vali.png)